-The success of the Genesis prompted Sega to invest heavily in the creation of new accessories for the hardware in an effort to boost sales even further.
-One of the many R&D projects announced by Sega was Sega VR, a virtual reality headset.
+Sega's rise at the beginning of the 1990's, largely spurred by success of the Mega Drive (Genesis) console, prompted them to invest heavily in the creation of new hardware.
+One of the many R&D projects announced by Sega was Sega VR, a virtual reality headset, first announced in 1991.
 The display provided internal LCD screens, stereo headphones, and sensors capable of detecting inertia, which allowed the device to track head movements.

-Unfortunately, the headset never passed the prototype stage.
-Initially planned for release in 1994 with several games developed specifically for the system, the Sega VR vanished after being shown at consumer electronics shows in 1993.
-Sega claimed it halted development on the device because the experience was so real most users would actually end up hurting themselves, but it's more likely that the technology inflicted problems common to head-mounted virtual reality displays, including neck pain, nausea, disorientation, or headaches.
+Development on the Mega Drive device was halted, however, with Sega claiming the experience was so real that most users would actually end up hurting themselves.
+Some, however, since speculated that it was more likely that the technology inflicted problems common to head-mounted virtual reality displays, such as neck pain, nausea, disorientation, or headaches.

-Due to the interest in virtual reality technology at the time, Sega's development of the headset sparked a flurry of activity along the same lines among the company's competitors, but no other completed device was ever sold.
+Due to the interest in virtual reality technology at the time, Sega's development of the headset sparked a flurry of activity, along similar lines, among the company's competitors in the early-mid-1990's, but no other completed device had ever sold well.

 Sega's chief competitor, Nintendo, would go on to release the ill-fated Virtual Boy in 1995, in an attempt to beat Sega's anticipated VR device to the market.
 Nintendo's table-top device brought discomfort after extended play, and lacked certain features of the Sega VR (such as colour 3D graphics and head-tracking).
 The Virtual Boy is regarded as one of Nintendo's worst commercial failures, and is considered to be partly responsible for the eventual demise of VR technology later in the 1990's.